 Savor More, Grind Less: Lessons in Feeling the Impact of Your Actions (The Sensitivity Cycle Part 4)

 Editor’s Note: This is the fourth of a five-part series examining the Sensitivity Cycle, and how to use the cycle to overcome resistance and the dreaded feeling of being stuck.
-Click here to read Part 1, click here for Part 2 and click here for Part 3.
+Click here to read Part 1, click here for Part 2, click here for Part 3 and click here for Part 5.

 We’re past the halfway mark examining the Sensitivity Cycle.
 Developed by Ron Kurtz, the Sensitivity Cycle is an aspect of the Hakomi Method that explores how a person’s experiences are perceived, processed, and carried out.